 Top tip – if buying an ex-refrigerated shipping container of any kind only buy from professional, reputable sellers and we would recommend making extra efforts to ensure it’s sourced directly from a shipping line or leasing company.
 NB everything we sell is sourced directly from a shipping company unless we make very clear otherwise during the sales process.

 It’s very easy for a small pinhole to appear in the outer skin, perhaps on the roof area if the container is not well maintained.
 This can very quickly allow the wall cavity (which is stuffed with insulation) to get waterlogged.
 All of a sudden your container now weighs 8-10 tonnes when it should otherwise weigh around 4 tonnes.
 It won’t’ insulate your goods very well.
-It may start leaking inside and at this point you have the worlds most expensive paper-weight (it’s otherwise pretty useless, and will have likely negative value – ie.: you’ll likely need to pay someone to take it away and dispose of it)
+It may start leaking inside and at this point you have the worlds most expensive paper-weight (it’s otherwise pretty useless, and will have likely negative value – ie; you’ll likely need to pay someone to take it away and dispose of it)

 Disposing of a refrigerated container is also not straightforward.
 Scrap yards will commonly charge you for the disposal as the work involved to safely break it down will usually exceed the value of any metal left inside the container itself.
 A scrap yard will usually offer some value from a standard shipping container for a comparison.

 Pros: Very good quality option, always available.
 Considered at the top end of both quality and price.